 Season of Creation

 The Season of Creation, September 1st through October 4th, is celebrated by Christians around the world as a time for renewing, repairing and restoring our relationship to God, one another, and all of creation.
 The Episcopal Church joins this international effort for prayer and action for climate justice and an end to environmental racism and ecological destruction.
-This year’s theme is A home for all?
-Renewing the Oikos of God.
+The 2023 theme is Let Justice and Peace Flow.
 In celebrating the Season, we are invited to consider anew our ecological, economic, and political ways of living.

-The Season of Creation may be a great opportunity to hold an outdoor worship service, compliant with any diocesan or local recommendations for social distancing or COVID safety.
-If you share about your plans for the Season of Creation on social media, please use the hashtags #Episcopal #SeasonofCreation.
+The Season of Creation may be a great opportunity to hold an outdoor worship service or ministry event.
+If you share about your Season of Creation activities on social media, please use the hashtags #Episcopal #SeasonofCreation.

 Season Of Creation Website has more information on the 2023 theme and a Season of Creation 2023 Celebration Guide with prayers and ideas to consider including an outdoor prayer service, creation walk or pilgrimage, sustainability event, or preaching about creation throughout the Season.
 Sign up for updates, and keep an eye out for an event calendar for virtual and in-person events around the world, and information on how to register your Season of Creation activities.